 There were a few reasons explaining the comet’s unusual brightness.
 The main one is the enormous size of its nucleus, or core.
 Most cometary nuclei are thought to be no more than about 10 miles (16 km) across.
 The nucleus of Hale-Bopp had a diameter estimated to be between 25 and 40 miles across (40-60 km).

 Giant Jupiter is thought to have affected this comet’s orbit.
 It’s been calculated that Hale-Bopp was last seen in Earth’s skies around 4,200 years ago.
 Now, though, the comet’s orbit is shorter.
 Astronomers think that – on what might’ve been its first voyage around the sun thousands of years ago – the comet almost collided with Jupiter.
 It passed very close to Jupiter again in April 1996, shortening its orbital period still more.
 The comet’s current orbital period is around 2,530 Earth years.

 No records have been found of the comet’s passage 4,200 years ago, but that does not mean that no records were made.
 It most likely means that none survived.
 Around 2213 B.C., when the comet last was visible, civilizations had been using the sky to track seasonal changes and other phenomena for a long time.
 They could not have missed Hale-Bopp.

-Bottom line: On April 1, 1997, Comet Hale-Bopp was at perihelion, its closest point to the sun.
+Bottom line: Twenty-five years ago on April 1, 1997, Comet Hale-Bopp was at perihelion, its closest point to the sun.
 This comet – remembered by many – was the last widely seen comet from the Northern Hemisphere.